The process of writing an appraisal report consists of an inspection which leads to an opinion of value.

 The appraisal is reliant on specific valid comparable sales.

-Also, the appraisal looks at other factors like condition, location and replacement prices.
+In addition, the appraisal verifies other factors like condition, location and construction costs.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.